neondatabase/website/content/docs/cloud/concepts.md

 ---
 title: Concepts
 enableTableOfContents: true
 ---

 ## Neon User

 A Neon user is identified by their email address.

-A user registers and authenticates in Neon Web UI with their GitHub account.
+A user registers and authenticates in Neon Web UI with their GitHub or Google account.
 More authentication methods are coming soon.

 Once authenticated, a user can create and access [Projects](#project) and [query Project data](../tutorials#query-via-ui).
 You can also manage [Postgres Users](#postgres-users) and [Databases](#postgres-databases) in each Project.

-## Using API keys
+### Using API keys

 API keys allow users to access Neon application programming interface.